KappaBarbarosa/GiminiBot/README.md

-# CocoBot: Gemini with LINE Bot
+# GiminiBot: Gemini with LINE Bot

 This repo is a weekly side project for learning how to combine Google services with  LINE Messaging API.